pat-s/antergos_setup_guide/README.md

 For the following install calls, you can either use `trizen` or (if you added the `zsh` wrapper functions above) `pac`.
 While calling `trizen <package>` will first do a search in AUR and then install the package, the complementary function for this would be `pac search <package>`.
 Calling `pac install` will directly install the given package.

-**Never install python libraries via `pip` as otherwise there will be conflicts with AUR packages depending on certain libraries!**
+**Never install python libraries via `pip`!
+All AUR packages try to install required python packages from AUR and if these have been installed via `pip` you will face conflicts.**

-Always install them via your package manager, e.g. for `numpy`: `trizen python-numpy`
+Always install them via your package manager, e.g. for `numpy`: `pac install python-numpy`

-Python Modules for QGIS:
+Python Modules for QGIS: QGIS needs some external python libraries to not throw errors on startup:

 ```
 pac install python-gdal python-gdal python-yaml python-yaml python-jinja python-psycopg2 python-owslib python-numpy python-pygments